Sigappu Rojakkal: Release and reception

 Sigappu Rojakkal was released on 28 October 1978, three days before Diwali.
 In a review dated 19 November 1978, the Tamil magazine Ananda Vikatan rated the film 53 out of 100.
 Sivasankari, writing for Kalki, lauded virtually every aspect of the film including the direction, editing, camerawork, music and cast performances.
-Despite facing competition from other Diwali releases, it became a commercial success.
+Despite facing competition from other Diwali releases, the film became a commercial success.
 It won two Filmfare Awards in the Best Actor and Best Director categories.
+Naagai Dharuman of Anna praised the acting, Ilayaraja's music, Bhagyaraj's dialogues, Nivas's cinematography and concluded saying Bharathiraja deserves praise for directing the film in a way that is enjoyable despite the lack of a strong story and events, and despite the flaws.

 Remakes

-Sigappu Rojakkal was remade in Hindi by Bharathiraja himself as Red Rose (released in 1980).

-In November 2009, Bharathiraja's son Manoj was announced to be making his directorial debut by remaking Sigappu Rojakkal.
-Manoj narrated his script to actors Ajith Kumar and then Dhanush in late 2009, both of whom were unable to do the film.
-After his stint as an assistant director in S. Shankar's Enthiran in early 2010, Manoj continued fine tuning the script and stated it was not a full remake and only drew inspiration from the original.
-He also revealed that director Ram had also helped on work with the script, while expressing interest in casting either actors Arya or Atharvaa to portray the lead character.
+Sigappu Rojakkal was remade in Hindi by Bharathiraja himself as Red Rose (1980).
+By 2010, Bharathiraja's son Manoj was revealed to be making his directorial debut by remaking Sigappu Rojakkal.
+After his stint as an assistant director in S. Shankar's Enthiran, Manoj continued fine-tuning the script and stated it was not a full remake and only drew inspiration from the original.
+He also revealed that director Ram had also helped with the script.
+The film began production in Chennai during November 2014, with a publicity poster revealing that debutant actor Vishagan Vanangamudi would portray the lead role.

-In October 2014, the film was confirmed to be on the verge of starting shoot with Manoj confirmed as director, while Bharathiraja announced that he would produce the venture.
-G. V. Prakash Kumar was signed on as the music composer, while Rajesh Yadav and Pazhanivel were picked as the project's cinematographer and editor.
-The film began production in Chennai during November 2014, with a publicity poster revealing that debutant actor Vishakan would portray the lead role.
 Bharathiraja revealed that he would play himself during the film's first half and stated that filming would take place in India and abroad in Switzerland.
 He also revealed that the film would not be a sequel, but would tell the story of a youngster who is affected to commit crimes after watching the original film.
 In January 2016, Manoj stated that work on the film had been postponed.
+Prior to the release of his directorial debut Margazhi Thingal in October 2023, Manoj noted that the remake was dropped and that "it felt like someone had cursed the project".
+Manoj died in 2025, precluding the project from ever being made.